NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-\textbf{Platform and infrastructure.} The \ifthenelse{\boolean{blind}}{benchmark}{NeuCo-Bench} framework was modified to utilize Eval.AI \citep{yadavEvalAIBetterEvaluation} to collect submissions. \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} ran on a separate 8-vCPU server, retrieved new submissions via API, executed the evaluation, and pushed results to a custom leaderboard hosted on GitHub, displaying the dynamic ranking described in \cref{sec:BenchmarkFramework}, as well as back to Eval.AI.
-Additional details are available in \cref{sec:backend_cvpr}.
+\textbf{Platform and infrastructure.} The \ifthenelse{\boolean{blind}}{benchmark}{NeuCo-Bench} framework was modified to utilize Eval.AI \citep{yadavEvalAIBetterEvaluation} to collect submissions.
+The benchmark ran on a separate 8-vCPU server, retrieved new submissions via API, executed the evaluation, and pushed results to a custom leader board hosted on GitHub, displaying the dynamic ranking described in \cref{sec:BenchmarkFramework}, as well as back to Eval.AI.
+Additional details are available in the supplementary material.